All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded semaglutide the same as brand-name semaglutide?

-Compounded semaglutide contains the same active ingredient as brand-name products.
-However, it is not FDA-approved as a finished product.
+Compounded semaglutide contains compounded formulations of the active ingredient as brand-name products.
+But it isn't FDA-approved as a finished product.
 The formulation, concentration, and inactive ingredients may differ.
-It is prepared by a licensed compounding pharmacy based on your provider's prescription for your specific needs.
+It's prepared by a licensed compounding pharmacy based on your provider's prescription for your specific needs.

 How do I know if a compounding pharmacy is safe?